Published: September 30, 2022 | Last updated: June 1, 2026

 A nice little side trip is to Spohr Gardens.
 The gardens are lovely, on a fresh water pond.
 What’s unique is the collection of nautical items – including the anchor from the HMS Bounty.
 If you go, I’d suggest taking Oyster Pond Road off Sippewissett and returning the same way.

-🌊 Woods Hole Village
+🌊 Woods Hole Village & Rachel Carson

 The road into Woods Hole along Quissett Avenue is easy and pleasant.

-🏖️ Falmouth – Beach Breaks & Harbor Views
+🏖️ Falmouth – Beaches, Harbor & Town

 On to Falmouth!
 I get off the bike path and hit a couple of beaches.
 When I’m out in the sun, combining that with the heat coming up off the asphalt, I need the beach breaks to cool the body down.
 It’s refreshing, and I’m ready for more.